 Are The Chemicals Harmful?

 This is a question we asked all of the oven cleaners we contacted.
 Apparently, the question is frequently asked.

 If you are concerned about chemicals and possible adverse reactions, perhaps because you have sensitive skin or breathing concerns, then do consult your chosen cleaner in advance of any work.

 Racks and Trays

-One of the advantages of using a professional firm is their ability to take out all the removable parts from the oven (trays racks etc.difficult) and clean them by dipping them in a specialist chemical dip tank that is usually stored in the back of a van.
+One of the advantages of using a professional firm is their ability to take out all the removable parts from the oven (trays racks etc.difficult) and clean them by dipping them in a specialist dip tank that is usually stored in the back of a van.

-This can save a considerable amount of time as cleaning racks, trays and other parts manually without a tank is a challenging task.
+This can save a considerable amount of time as cleaning racks, trays and other parts manually without such a tank is a challenging task.

 Cleaning professionals do this type of work each and every day, so they will have the tools, cleaning chemicals and expertise to get the job done promptly and to a high standard.

-Some on-the-shelf chemicals can produce nasty fumes and are quite caustic, so we don’t recommend supermarket chemicals.
+Some off-the-shelf chemicals can produce nasty fumes and are quite caustic, so we don’t recommend supermarket chemicals.

 However, if you are keen to have a go yourself, then we recommend Dirt Busters.
 They sell a kit that contains chemicals and scraping tools that are perfect for oven and hob cleaning.